Chiam2222/IoT_CompNetwork/README.md

 # IoT_CompNetwork
 Our project optimized agricultural practices through the development of an Agricultural IoT System.
+Our goals include implementing an automated irrigation system to optimize water distribution, improving soil quality management by providing real-time data on moisture, temperature, and humidity, enhancing crop yield and quality through precision agriculture techniques, and empowering farmers with actionable insights and decision-making tools via a user-friendly interface accessible through Home Assistant.
+By achieving these goals, we aim to revolutionize farming practices, promote sustainable agriculture, and improve the livelihoods of farmers.